 SKYTRAX World Airline Rating is the only global airline quality ranking programme applied through direct and professional analysis of Quality standards.
 Airline Ratings range from 1-Star through to the prestigious 5-Star Airline ranking.

 The ultimate Quality Approval, the 5-Star Airline Rating is awarded to airlines achieving the highest, overall Quality performance.
 It recognises high standards of Airport and Onboard Product together with consistent and excellent standards of Staff Service delivery across the Airport and Cabin service environments.
-There are presently just seven airlines ranked in the 5-Star Airline category.
+There are presently nine airlines ranked in the 5-Star Airline category.

 The 4-Star Airline Rating is a seal of Quality Approval awarded to airlines that deliver a good overall Quality performance.
 The ranking represents airlines providing good Product standards across different travel cabins, and delivering good standards of Staff Service for the Onboard and home-base Airport environments.
 There are presently 35 airlines ranked in the 4-Star Airline category.

 The 3-Star Airline Rating is awarded to airlines delivering a fair Quality performance equating to an industry “average” of acceptable product and service standards.
 This 3-Star rating signifies a satisfactory Product quality across different travel cabins.
 It is performing below 4-Star requirements due to inconsistency amongst either product and/or front-line Staff Service for the Onboard and home-base Airport environments.
 There are presently 119 airlines ranked in the 3-Star Airline category.